Greek Antiquity | Roman Antiquity | Byzantium | Middle Ages | Renaissance | Baroque

 Windows are mostly arched or have a flat lintel and are decorated with elegantly curved gables.
 Another favourite shape for windows was the 'oeil-de-boeuf' (bull's eye), which was oval.
 Facades gained depths through different layers of design elements being arranged at different levels.
 Cornices and other horizontal elements follow these levels back and forth.

-Capitals of columns often show leaf decorations like antique corinthian columns, but can also deviate quite a lot from this ideal and have many imaginative decorations stacked on each other.
+Capitals of columns often show leaf decorations like the Corinthian columns of antiquity, but can also deviate quite a lot from this ideal and have many imaginative decorations stacked on each other.
 The columns themselves are not always straight but can be shaped like corkscrews.

 The wish for representative buildings resulted in the Baroque period being the prime age of European palace building.
 During the early 16th Century castles stopped being built as defendable houses for the nobility.
 Defensive buildings and palaces became two separate things.
 Palaces became distinguishable from mediaveal castles through symmetry and the design on axis.
 This meant for instance that all doors in a sequence of rooms were lined up to make it possible to look from the first room to the last through the open doors.

-The first palaces in Italy were developed from cuboid Renaissance palazzos - the town houses of the wealthy.
+The first palaces in Italy were developed from Renaissance palazzos - the town houses of the wealthy - which had a simple cubic shape.
 There were however improvements made on the layout and relation of rooms to each other.
 A richly decorated main hall was at the centre of the building and was reached from the ground floor over a grand staircase.
 Outdoor spaces like gardens and an inner courtyard also became part of the design.
 The facades of these palaces got more and more 3-dimensional and were often even curved.